-You'll have seen it, the rider who starts looking a bit green.
+You'll have seen it, the rider a the back of your indoor cycling class who starts looking a bit green.
 What do you do?

-Well, in the first place, I'd appreciate the fact that a) you managed to spot it, and b) your venue has enabled you to keep an eye on your riders by not making it too dark.
+Well, in the first place, I'd appreciate the fact that a) you managed to spot it, and b) your venue has enabled you to keep an eye on your riders by not making it too dark in the studio.

 This state is generally more usually a problem for newer riders who haven't worked out their pacing yet.
 Also riders who are coming in from elsewhere who have cut their teeth in the 'inevitable death' school of indoor cycling may look a little peaky too.
 But you'll also get riders who are just not on their usual form and maybe push just that little too hard.
 So by all means keep an eye on your newbies, but make sure no one else escapes your gimlet gaze either.

 If the rider is still feeling wobbly when off the bike, encourage to sit on the floor, anad against a wall, taking effective breaths.

 If it's not the end of the class, and the rider is feeling better, it's fine to join back in with the class, but working back in gradually.